rustfoundation/safety-critical-rust-consortium/arewesafetycriticalyet.org/docs/tooling/rfc-tools-review.md

-# RFC: Tools List Maintenance Flows
+# Tools List Maintenance Flows

 This section defines how the tools list is managed by the tooling subcommittee.

 ## TLDR

-The RFC consists of three main phases:
+The tool proposal consists of three main phases:

 ### 1. **Assigning Phase**